eMC - trusted, up to date and comprehensive information about medicines

 Treatment of visual impairment due to macular oedema secondary to RVO

 The clinical safety and efficacy of Lucentis in patients with visual impairment due to macular oedema secondary to RVO have been assessed in the randomised, double-masked, controlled studies BRAVO and CRUISE that recruited subjects with BRVO (n=397) and CRVO (n=392), respectively.
-In both studies, subjects received either 0.3 mg or 0.5 mg intravitreal ranibizumab or sham injections.
-After 6 months, patients in the sham-control arms were crossed over to 0.5 mg ranibizumab.
-In BRAVO, laser photocoagulation as rescue was allowed in all arms from Month 3.
+In both studies, subjects received either 0.3 mg or 0.5 mg ranibizumab or sham injections.
+After 6 months, patients in the sham-control arms switched to 0.5 mg ranibizumab.

-Key outcome measures from BRAVO and CRUISE are summarised in Tables 5 and 6 and Figures 3 and 4.
+Key outcome measures from BRAVO and CRUISE are summarised in Table 8 and Figures 5 and 6.

 (n=132)